Are You Seattle Experienced?

 Seattle Summer Seafair

 For over 50 years, starting around the end of June and running into the beginning of August is Seattle's Seafair.
 This is the largest festival event in the Northwest and masses an amazing array of summer events and activities into the absolute best part of the year in this region.
-There are boating events, street fairs, air shows, several foot races and more, all occuring within this six week period.
+There are boating events, street fairs, air shows, several foot races and more, all occurring within this six week period.
 Here are some highlights not to be missed:

 • Pirate Landing - yep, a motley and humorous crew of pirates land at Seafair.
 Be sure to bring the kids to this one!